 Get a real valuation of your current home.
 Know your equity.
 Model the actual payment on the home you'd move to.
 In many cases, homeowners who do this find the gap is more manageable than they feared — especially when equity, a potentially smaller loan, and current market conditions are all factored in together.

-Request Your Free Home Valuation →
+Get Your Free Eagle Mountain Home Valuation →

 Related reading: